-An indoor dataset created using tools available with the ArcGIS Indoors license provides a well-defined schema for loading and maintaining floor plan data in an indoor GIS, but it is not required.
-You can define the map's indoor layers properties with any site, facility, and floor layers that contain the required attribute fields.
+An indoor dataset created using tools available with the ArcGIS Indoors license provides a well-defined schema for loading and maintaining floor plan data in an indoor GIS.
+The schema includes feature classes that you can use to configure a floor-aware map or scene.

 You can define additional feature layers as floor aware as long as they contain an attribute field that defines the level on which each feature is located.
-This allows you to easily relate data from other business systems, which may have a schema that differs from the Indoors model, to your floor plan data.
+This allows you to relate data from other business systems, which may have a schema that differs from the Indoors model, to floor plan data.

-Once you define your map or scene as floor aware in the map's properties, you can use an interactive floor filter to explore floor-aware data based on the configured sites, facilities, and floors layers.
+Once you define a map or scene as floor aware in the map's properties, you can use an interactive floor filter to explore floor-aware data based on the configured sites, facilities, and floors layers.

-The floor filter allows you to filter the floor plan data displayed in your map or scene to a site, a facility in the site, and a level in the facility.
+The floor filter allows you to filter the floor plan data displayed in a map or scene to a site, a facility in the site, and a level in the facility.
 It can filter additional data such as architectural details, assets, or work orders that include level information and are configured as floor-aware layers.
 For example, you can filter a map with multiple campuses to visualize a single campus, a facility on that campus, and all the floor-aware features on a specific floor of that facility.

 The floor filter works in conjunction with other filters to further control visualization, such as definition queries, selection, range, and time.
-For example, you may want to visualize which conference rooms on a level have events scheduled for a given time span.
-You can interactively select features filtered by the floor filter to use in subsequent exploration, analysis, and editing of your data.
-You can also use the floor filter to create layouts for your data and export the layout to print or share your work.
+For example, you can visualize which conference rooms on a level have events scheduled for a given time span.
+You can interactively select features filtered by the floor filter to use in subsequent exploration, analysis, and editing of the data.
+You can also use the floor filter to create layouts for the data and export the layout to print or share your work.

 Supported layer and geometry types